RumblingLump/anxiety/scenes/act1.md

 Game.FORCE_TEXT_DURATION = 2100;
 ```

-b: ♫ Like no one ever was-
+b: ♫ Like no one ever was-§

 (...1500)